Common questions: Azure-to-Azure disaster recovery

-How does the free tier for Azure Site Recovery work?
+How does the free tier work?

-- Set up disaster recovery for Azure VMs
+- Set up disaster recovery for Azure VMs.

 - Run a disaster recovery drill with a test failover.

-Can I replicate VMs enabled through Azure disk encryption?
+Can I replicate VMs with disk encryption?

 - Site Recovery supports ADE for Azure VMs running Windows.

-- Learn more about enabling replication for encrypted VMs.
+Learn more about enabling replication for encrypted VMs.

 Can I replicate VMs to another subscription?

-Can I exclude disks?
+Can I exclude disks from replication?

 How often can I replicate to Azure?

 Can I replicate virtual machines within a region?
-I need this to migrate VMs.

-Does Site Recovery require internet connectivity?
+Does Site Recovery need internet connectivity?

 What is a replication policy?

-What is a crash-consistent recovery point?
+What's a crash-consistent recovery point?

-What is an application-consistent recovery point?
+What's an application-consistent recovery point?

 How are recovery points generated and saved?